risingwavelabs/risingwave-docs/cloud/billing-pricing.md

 ## Pricing information

-For detailed pricing information on the compute resources and storage capacity for the Pro plan and Enterprise plan in different regions, please contact our sales team.
+For detailed pricing information on the compute resources and storage capacity for the Standard plan and Advanced plan in different regions, please contact our sales team.

 ## Pricing example